momokatte/s3-bulk-delete/README.md

 January 2019:

-- Use fixed pool of consumer goroutines instead of goroutine per batch
+- Use rate limiter with adjustable interval
 - More metrics